HewlettPackard/ezdemo/README.md

 - Use `ssh centos@10.1.0.xx` to access hosts within the container, using their internal IP address (~/.ssh/config setup for jump host via gateway)

-- You can copy "./generated/controller.prv_key" and "~/.ssh/config" to your localhost to access hosts directly
+- You can copy "./generated/controller.prv_key" and "~/.ssh/config" to your workstation to access the deployed nodes directly

-- Copy "./generated/*/minica.pem" to local folder and install into your browser to prevent SSL certificate errors
+- Copy and install "./generated/*/minica.pem" into your browser to prevent SSL certificate errors

 ## Reference